SujayAgrawal/unpushed-commit-tracker/README.md

 # unpushed-commit-tracker

-This is a spring-boot project which has 2 separate services in it known as
+This is a sample spring-boot project which works on your current branch and has 2 separate services in it known as
 <ol>
   <li>get-unpushed-commits</li>
   <li>get-unpushed-files</li>